DougReeder/hominid-web/content/tech-personal-growth/mastermyr-chest-as-seat/mastermyr-chest-as-seat.md

 From this, I conclude that many, if not most, chests were designed to function well as seats.
 This may go some way toward explaining the paucity of chairs and stools discovered.

+However, the Mästermyr chest has no carrying handles, making it inconvenient as a portable seat.
+Either

+1. It was expected to be placed in a good place for a seat indoors, and something _different_ was used outdoors and for any task where you needed to move your seat.
+Or,

+2. It was not expected to be used as a portable seat very often.

+Adding the info that there are lots of partial finds of stools, this suggests the following hierarchy of seating:

+1) Built in benches and/or several chests as the fixed indoor seats; enough (or almost enough) for the usual residents of the farm.

+2) Stools for moveable indoor seats and usual outdoor seats.

+3) Chests as extra seating for guests at feasts, weddings, and all the other big gatherings that were a significant part of Norse culture.

+This would avoid the needs for lots of stools, benches, or chairs which would only get used at feasts, and would need to be stored in-between times.